actions-marketplace-validations/andrewdemerjian_action-branch-to-another-repo/README.md

-# Action pull request another repository
+# Action branch to another repository
-This GitHub Action copies a folder from the current repository to a location in another repository and create a pull request
+This GitHub Action copies a folder from the current repository to a branch in a new repository

 ## Example Workflow
     name: Push File